 If PFS is being used for the exchange, then the STA shall perform the group's scalar-op (see 11.3.4.1) with the AP's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, ss.

-The STA shall perform key derivation per 11.11.2.3.
+The STA shall perform key derivation per 11.11.2.3 and key confirmation per 11.11.2.4 [CID3085].

-If the STA doesn't get Authentication response, then the STA shall perform retransmission procedure as defined in IETF RFC 6696.
-If the retransmission procedure fails, then the STA shall abandon the FILS authentication and may perform full EAP authentication via IEEE 802.1X authentication.
+If the STA doesn't successfully receive Authentication response within the time of dot11AuthenticationResponseTimeOut, [CID2874,2979], then the STA should perform retransmission procedure as defined in IETF RFC 6696.
+If the retransmission procedure fails, then the STA shall abandon the FILS authentication and should perform full EAP authentication via IEEE 802.1X authentication [CID2980].

+Step-3

+This step is part of Key confirmation.
+At this step, the STA generates the Association Request frame to the AP as specified in section 11.11.2.4.
+The STA may also include FILS Secure container element to request IP address.

+Step-4

+This step is part of Key confirmation.
+At this step, the AP generates the Association Response frame to the STA as specified in section 11.11.2.4.
+The AP may also include FILS Secure container element to assign the IP address for the STA.